linroger/FinanceCompendium/IV. Fixed Income/Interest Rate Derivatives/FINM Fixed Income Derivatives/Lecture Notes/TA Review #4.md

 - These are the two minimization functions Mark use for homework 4.
 - For each strike, we refit the SABR and minimize the error with the real volatilies.
-- The difference here is that slim is used directly with the at the money volatilites, hence no need to estrimate alpha.
+ - The difference here is that slim is used directly with the at the money volatilites, hence no need to estimate alpha.

 ![Screenshot 2024-03-03 at 9.37.57 PM.png](6ea7aabd-f53c-4e72-923f-6954344c286f.png)